 A conversation with a friend about art brought up an interesting question: Is photography art?

 My interest was in photography of all types, and I had several pictures published in newspapers.
 I also did weddings — all of this generated income for me.
 In those days, all photography required the use of film, which meant the film had to be developed and prints made on photographic paper.
 For me this was time consuming and expensive.
-Unable to buy profession grade darkroom equipment, I bought the basic low end components and build an enlarger from an old bellows-type camera I picked up at a swap meet.
-Over time, this was cheaper for me than having my film processed and I had more control over the final product.
+Unable to buy professional grade darkroom equipment, I bought the basic low end components and built an enlarger from an old bellows-type camera I picked up at a swap meet.
+Over time, this was cheaper for me than having my film processed by someone else and I had more control over the final product.

 As so often happens in life, my career choices took a different direction, but I still enjoyed photography as a hobby.
 My camera during high school, and until I was in my early 30’s, was a Yashica Twin-Lens Reflex camera.
 It was too heavy to take backpacking, and for the most part I found picture taking on backpacking trips to be distracting anyway.
 The benefit of this camera was the large film size (2.25″ X 2.25″), which was great for making enlargements.
 But the lack of changeable lenses made it less than desirable for taking pictures of subjects at a distance.

-Today I sometimes take a small “point and shoot” camera, which is light and compact.
+Today I sometimes take a small “point and shoot” camera on backpacking trips, which is light and compact.
 It is digital of course, since film is just about obsolete.

 My current camera, a Sony RX100 actually rivals the more versatile and larger cameras on the market when it comes to picture quality, but it does not have interchangeable lenses.
 However the RX100 Carl Zeiss adjustable lens is of excellent quality.